afraa-n/afraa-noureen_Mini-Project-9/README.md

 2. **Data Manipulation Tasks**
    a.
 Load the dataset into the Jupyter Notebook.
    b.
 Explore the dataset's structure, data types, and basic statistics.
-   d.
+   c.
 Perform data manipulation tasks such as filtering, sorting, and grouping the data.
-   e.
+   d.
 Create visualizations using Matplotlib to convey insights from the data.
-   f.
+   e.
 Conduct basic data analysis, including calculating summary statistics.

 ***